wego1236/tla-plus/RaftRs/README.md

 Welcome to the TLA+ specification for Raft-RS!

-The TLA+ specification is tailored specifically for Raft-RS.
+The TLA+ specification is tailored specifically for Raft-RS(The current version corresponds to v0.7.0).
 Unlike existing TLA+ specifications for the Raft protocol, which tend to be high-level and abstract, we write specifications closely with the codebase.
 By doing so, we aim to capture the design choices and optimizations made in the implementation,